 - Is the pendant you wear on you waterproof?
 You want to wear it in the shower so this is a very important feature in the event you slip and fall in the shower or bathtub.

 Yes, you get a free medical alert system but what about the central station monitoring.
 That is the single most important part of the system, and that is typically what you are paying the $30 a month fee for.

 Well, for low-income seniors $30 a month could be the difference between eating or not.
 So to that end I have done the research and looked into ways to make this a truly free medic alert system for seniors.

 First and foremost, you will not get initial coverage through your insurance company and also Medicare does not cover these systems.
 So what about Medicaid?

 Medicaid is a joint Federal/State program, so that means that every state is different in terms of what they cover and actually the name of the program covering the item could be different as well.
 But here are the things you need to know…

 These medic alert systems are considered Personal Emergency Response Systems (PERS) and most states do cover a $25-$75 a month fee through Medicaid for a PERS.
 You get this coverage if you are on Medicaid through the Home and Community Based Services (HCBS).
 So how do you apply?

 What you need to do is call your State Office of the Aging, explain the situation and ask about an HCBS waiver or the program that allows you to direct where your Medicaid money is going.
 This program does go by different names in different states but typically is called the Consumer Directed Services program.

-So as a senior if you are on Medicaid there are ways that you can truly get a free medic alert system.
+So as a senior if you are on Medicaid there are ways that you can truly get a free medic alert system for seniors.
 Make sure to protect yourself today.